 Pricing, plans, and value: what you get with TunnelBear

 TunnelBear offers a mix of free and paid options designed to attract beginners and scale up for more data and features.
-Is edge vpn app safe: a practical, no-nonsense guide to edge vpn app safety, privacy, and performance

 - Free plan: A limited data allowance each month to try the service before committing.
 This is a good way to test whether TunnelBear suits your devices and typical usage.